OpenLocalizationTestOrg/azure-docs-pr-test.ko-KR/articles/cosmos-db/programming.md

             // Update metaDoc.totalSize.
             metaDoc.totalSize += doc.size;

-            // Update/replace hello metadata document in hello store. var isAccepted = __.replaceDocument(metaDoc._self, metaDoc, function(err) {
+            // Update/replace the metadata document in the store. var isAccepted = __.replaceDocument(metaDoc._self, metaDoc, function(err) {
               if (err) throw err;
-              // Note: in case concurrent updates causes conflict with ErrorCode.RETRY_WITH, we can't read hello meta again
+              // Note: in case concurrent updates causes conflict with ErrorCode.RETRY_WITH, we can't read the meta again
-              //       and update again because due tooSnapshot isolation we will read same exact version (we are in same transaction).
+              //       and update again because due to Snapshot isolation we will read same exact version (we are in same transaction).
-              //       We have tootake care of that on hello client side.
+              //       We have to take care of that on the client side.
             });
             if (!isAccepted) throw new Error("replaceDocument(metaDoc) returned false.");
           });